COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

   **Scenario 1:** Ability to add a goal

-    Given I have been allocated a new task
+    Given a staff member has been allocated a new task

-    And I need to keep track of the task
+    And needs to keep track of the task

-    Then I can add a goal related to the task
+    Then the staff member can add a goal related to the task

-    And further expand it using the SMART details.
+    And further expand it using specific details to the task.

   **Scenario 2:** Ability to remove a goal

-    Given I already have a task
+    Given the staff member already has a task

     When the task has been terminated/finished

-    Then I can delete the goal related to the task
+    Then the staff member can delete the goal related to the task

     And only those on that task can remove this goal.

   **Scenario 3:** Ability to edit a goal

-    Given I already have a task
+    Given a staff member has already been assigned a task

     And the goal needs amending

-    Then I can edit the goal with the relevant updates
+    Then the staff member can edit the goal with the relevant updates

     And only those on that task can edit this goal.